Tianshou: a Highly Modularized Deep Reinforcement Learning Library: Architecture of Tianshou

-Tianshou aims to relieve users from imperceptible details critical to a desirable performance and, hence, incorporates a comprehensive set of DRL techniques as its infrastructure.
-Techniques include partial-episode bootstrapping \citep{pmlr-v80-pardo18a}, observation/value normalization \citep{van2016learning}, automatic action scaling and GAE \citep{gae}, etc. Once implemented, such techniques can be easily applied to all DRL algorithms under Tianshou's infrastructure.
-A case study is presented in Appendix \ref{detail}.

-Besides, Tianshou has plentiful extra functionalities that users might find helpful.
-For instance, Tianshou has customizable loggers that are tensorboard-compatible and visualization tools.
-Recurrent state representation, prioritized experience replay, training resumption, and buffer data import/export are also supported.
+\textbf{Utilities.} Tianshou intends to relieve users from imperceptible details critical to a desirable performance and, hence, incorporates a comprehensive set of DRL techniques as its infrastructure.
+Techniques include partial-episode bootstrapping \citep{pmlr-v80-pardo18a}, observation/value normalization \citep{van2016learning}, automatic action scaling and GAE \citep{gae}, etc. Besides, Tianshou has plentiful extra functionalities that users might find helpful.
+For instance, Tianshou has customizable loggers compatible with TensorBoard and W\&B. Recurrent state representation, prioritized experience replay, training resumption, and buffer serialization are also supported.